Spectral Segmented Linear Regression for Coarse Carrier Frequency Offset Estimation in Optical LEO Satellite Communications: Results and Discussion

 Taken together, these results indicate that, for the scenarios considered, the proposed estimator delivers consistent and predictable residual CFO levels across a wide range of operating conditions, with only weak dependence on the specific tone characteristics.
 Next, this analysis is extended to more stringent conditions in which these impairments are jointly applied, allowing the estimator performance to be assessed under compounded stress.

 Figure~\ref{fig:heatmap} presents the maximum estimation error of the coarse frequency estimator for four symbol rates -- namely 4, 8, 16, and 32~GBd -- while jointly varying the bit-wise SNR (SNR$_b$) between 0 and 10~dB and the maximum value for the frequency offset, $\Delta f(t)$, between 1 and 5~GHz.
 In our implementation, the receiver operates at a fixed sampling rate of $F_s = \mathrm{64~GSa/s}$, spanning $R_s = 2^{n}$~GBd ($2 \le n \le 5$).
 For the CFO, we consider the same sinusoidal profile in Eq. (\ref{eq:freq}), with $f_\textrm{mean}\in\mathcal{U}\left(-\Delta f_{\max},\Delta f_{\max}\right)$, $f_{\mathrm{pk\text{-}pk}} = 200$~MHz, and $f_j = 100$ kHz.
 As expected, the most challenging operating regime across all cases corresponds to the simultaneous presence of large CFOs and low SNR$_b$, where noise-induced estimation uncertainty and reduced observation quality -- stemming from the finite resolution of the FFT -- hinder reliable CFO estimation.
 Despite this compounded impairment, the estimator exhibits robust performance over a broad region of the parameter space.
 In particular, for $\Delta f < 4$~GHz and SNR$_b > 1$~dB, the coarse CFO estimator (C-CFOE) consistently reduces the residual frequency offset to within the capture range required by the subsequent 4th-power algorithm.
 This behavior is observed across all evaluated symbol rates, indicating that the proposed estimator maintains effective acquisition capability even as the symbol rate decreases and the relative CFO becomes more severe, given that the 4th-power algorithm exhibits a baud-rate-dependent capture range ($\Delta f = \pm R_s/8$).
 Overall, these results demonstrate that reliable coarse CFO correction can be achieved under stringent operating conditions relevant to optical satellite communication systems, thereby providing a solid foundation for subsequent fine synchronization stages.
+It is worth emphasizing that Fig.~\ref{fig:heatmap} provides an estimator-level characterization of the failure boundary.
+From the standpoint of the SLR formulation discussed in Sec. \ref{subsec:algorithm}, estimator degradation occurs when the accumulated PSD no longer exhibits sufficiently distinguishable piecewise-linear regimes.
+Therefore, the breakdown region can be directly identified in the heatmaps as the set of operating points for which the residual CFO after C-CFOE exceeds the capture range required by the subsequent 4th-power F-CFOE stage.
+This criterion isolates the behavior of the proposed coarse estimator, avoiding the ambiguity of attributing end-to-end receiver failures to other DSP blocks.